Fees and scholarships

 If you are struggling with the financial side of your time at the University, we have people, resources and services that can help.
 Head to our financial wellbeing and support page for more information on how to balance the financial side of university life.

-Or you can speak to the University’s counselling and Student Support Services, which are free, confidential and here to help you manage things like anxiety, stress and worry – whether they’re related to your studies or not.
+Or you can speak to the University’s counselling and Student Support team, which are free, confidential and here to help you manage things like anxiety, stress and worry – whether they’re related to your studies or not.